Sight. Hearing. Taste. These three wonderful senses help people of any age perceive, interact with, and experience the world in full.

 Listen to this article:

 According to one study, 23 percent of people age 12 or older suffer from some form of hearing loss in the U.S., with moderate hearing loss being more common among older adults.
 Researchers go on to report nearly 75 percent of Americans over the age of 70 have hearing loss in at least one ear.
 The World Health Organization reports about 285 million people have a visual impairment, two-thirds of whom are least 50 years old.
 Moreover, the American Dental Association states that older adults are more likely to suffer root caries.
-Nineteen percent of adults age 65 or older have untreated dental caries, according to the National Health and Examination Survey in 2011 and 2012, and the same percentage of indivudals in that age group lost have all their teeth.
+Nineteen percent of adults age 65 or older have untreated dental caries, according to the National Health and Examination Survey in 2011 and 2012, and the same percentage of individuals in that age group have lost all their teeth.

 Many young and middle-aged adults don’t have a problem obtaining dental, vision, and hearing (DVH) insurance since employers usually offer some form of it.
 However, older adults, the ones who arguably need it most, have a harder time finding DVH coverage.
 Eighty-six percent of Medicare beneficiaries did not have any sort of dental coverage in 2012, according to a study performed by Johns Hopkins Bloomberg School of Public Health.